Saad bin Abdulaziz Al Saud: Personal life

 In May 1992 Prince Saad and his wife, Princess Noura, caused a controversy when their employee accused them of abusing in their residence in Houston, Texas.

 His son, Mohammed bin Saad, is a former advisor of Prince Nayef and deputy governor of Riyadh Province.
 His other son, Abdulaziz, is former deputy governor of the Hail Region.
 He was named the governor of the Hail Region in 2017 replacing Saud bin Abdul Muhsin Al Saud in the post.

 Daughter of Prince Saad, Princess Al Jawhara, is married to Prince Sultan bin Mohammed bin Saud Al Kabeer.

 Death

 Prince Saad died in Jeddah on 23 July 1993.
-He was buried in Mecca.
+He was buried in Al Oud cemetery in Riyadh.